Cod Numeric Personal

 Corroborative evidence keywords

-CNP, cod numeric personal, personal code, ID number, identification, ID card, license, permit, registration, certificate, field, column, row, entry, record, value, form, register, database, extract (+19 more)
+CNP, cod numeric personal, personal code, ID number, identification, ID card, license, permit, registration, certificate, data record, database record, record set, data extract, data export, database table, spreadsheet, data registry, registry entry, master data (+13 more)

 Proximity: 300 characters